-- •MANAGE GROWTH Continue with the Building Bastrop Code revision process to update the Zoning Code, Sign Code, and Subdivision Ordinance. - COMMUNITY SAFETY Adopt the 2018 International Building Codes. - COMMUNITY SAFETY Ensure life-safety measures for infrastructure and construction are being upheld throughout the community. - ORGANIZATIONAL EXCELLENCE Meet scheduled plan review completion dates through new processes and development schedule. - ORGANIZATIONAL EXCELLENCE Implement new Development Review Process in conjunction with the adoption of the new codes. - MANAGE GROWTH Complete annual Comprehensive Plan Review with the P&Z Commission. - AUTHENTIC BASTROP Complete application and achieve Certified Local Government Status with the Texas Historical Commission
+- MANAGE GROWTH Continue with the Building Bastrop Code revision process to update the Zoning Code, Sign Code, and Subdivision Ordinance. - •COMMUNITY SAFETY Adopt the 2018 International Building Codes. - COMMUNITY SAFETY Ensure life-safety measures for infrastructure and construction are being upheld throughout the community. - •ORGANIZATIONAL EXCELLENCE Meet scheduled plan review completion dates through new processes and development schedule. - ORGANIZATIONAL EXCELLENCE Implement new Development Review Process in conjunction with the adoption of the new codes. - •MANAGE GROWTH Complete annual Comprehensive Plan Review with the P&Z Commission. - AUTHENTIC BASTROP Complete application and achieve Certified Local Government Status with the Texas Historical Commission

-- Drafted and adopted a Mobile Food Vendor Pilot Program. - ✓ Established an Enhanced Permit Review Process. - Issued permits totaling \$ in revenue.
-(Residential ; Commercial ) - Successfully hired a new Building Official, Building Inspector, and Planner. - Updated building and development fees. - ✓ Awarded the Great Places in Texas designation for Downtown Bastrop from the Texas Chapter of the American Planning Association - Applied for and received a Safe Routes to School Grant for sidewalk improvements to MLK Street. - Transitioned to in-house permit review and inspections.
+- ✓ Drafted and adopted a Mobile Food Vendor Pilot Program. - ✓ Established an Enhanced Permit Review Process. - ✓ Issued 1,029 permits totaling \$397,548 in revenue.
+(Residential-571 \$230,271; Commercial - 458 \$167,277) - Successfully hired a new Building Official, Building Inspector, and Planner. - ✓ Updated building and development fees. - ✓ Awarded the Great Places in Texas designation for Downtown Bastrop from the Texas Chapter of the American Planning Association - ✓ Transitioned to in-house permit review and inspections.